Tellusant/docs/nowcasts-ongoing-analyses/beige-book.md

 <a href="background.md">Find the background to Tellusant's Beige Book nowcast here</a>
 </p>

-# Nowcast: Sentiment Analysis of Economic Activity—Based on the Beige Book of July 15, 2026
+# Beige Book Nowcast: Sentiment Analysis of Economic Activity — July 15, 2026

 Economic activity increased modestly in the July Beige Book, with conditions improving across 11 of 12 districts.
 National performance was materially higher than in the June Beige Book.